Hey, Scott Shannon, our two Sean Hannity Show Toll Free.

 There's a question what it means to complete.

-Um, but but they do it on an individualized basis.
+But they do it on an individualized basis.

 The Justice Department itself isn't clear on this.

-On October 9th, they issued new guidelines for how to deal with uh removal procedures and things like that.
+On October 9th, they issued new guidelines for how to deal with removal procedures and things like that.

-Remember, the NVRA, the National Voter Registration Act that this lawsuit is brought under, has as its premise that all states must make a reasonable effort to remove persons from the voter list who are not eligible to vote, period.
+Remember, the NVRA, the National Voter Registration Act, that this lawsuit is brought under, has as its premise that all states must make a reasonable effort to remove persons from the voter list who are not eligible to vote, period.

 That's what's going on here.